scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 <!-- this is clear enough !
 STOP OK NO FURTHER - doubt but well studied tls explained to myself stop
-amendment and conclusion doubt but clear stop ok - see commit STOP and reread globally ok stop, forbidden next step is link with coulombel.it in gh-->
+amendment and conclusion doubt but clear stop ok - see commit STOP and reread globally ok stop, forbidden step 1 updated ok next step is link with coulombel.it in gh => ok open issue in k8s for service name => osef

+-->